niccihode/Bootcampbasics/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it ensures the provisioning scripts always run identically.
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- This eliminates variablity between configurations and eliminates human error.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- The Ansible apt module installs docker.io and python3-pip
+- The Ansible pip module installs docker.
+- The Ansible docker-container module installs the cyberxsecurity/dvwa container.
+- The systemd module ensures the docker service is restarted when the machine reboots.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.